Electoral reform: Canada

-During the 2015 federal election all three opposition parties promised some measure of electoral reform before the next federal election.
-The NDP promised to implement mixed-member proportional representation with regional and open party lists, based on the 2004 recommendations of the Law Commission, and the Liberals simply promised to form an all-party committee to investigate various electoral reform options "including proportional representation, ranked ballots, mandatory voting and online voting."
-The Liberal leader, who is now prime minister, Justin Trudeau, is believed to prefer a winner-take-all, preferential voting system known as Instant Runoff Voting; however, there are many prominent members of his caucus and cabinet who openly support proportional representation (Stephane Dion, Dominic Leblanc, Chrystia Freeland, and others).
-In 2012 Dion authored an editorial for the National Post advocating his variation of Proportional Representation by the Single Transferable Vote dubbed "P3" (proportional, preferential and personalised).
-Regardless, Trudeau has promised to approach the issue with an open mind.
-Conservative interim leader, Rona Ambrose, has indicated a willingness to investigate electoral reform options, but her party's emphatic position is that any reform must first be approved by the voters in a referendum.
-The Liberal government's position is that a referendum is unnecessary as they clearly campaigned on making "2015 Canada's last First Past the Post election."
-The Green Party of Canada has always been supportive of proportional representation.
-At the party's Special General Meeting in Calgary on December 5, 2016, Green Party members passed a resolution endorsing Mixed Member Proportional Representation as its preferred model, while maintaining an openness to any proportional voting system producing an outcome with a score of 5 or less on the Gallagher Index.
+During the 2015 federal election, all three major opposition parties – the Liberals, the NDP and the Greens – promised some measure of electoral reform before the next federal election.
+The NDP promised to implement mixed-member proportional representation with regional (sub-provincial) districting and open lists, based on the 2004 recommendations of the Law Commission.

+The Liberal leader at the time, Justin Trudeau, promised to make the 2015 election the last that would use first-past-the-post.
+He promised, if elected, to form an all-party committee to investigate various electoral reform options "including proportional representation, ranked ballots, mandatory voting and online voting".
+Trudeau admitted that in 2015, he preferred a winner-take-all, preferential voting system known as instant-runoff voting.
+Despite his misgivings about proportional representation, Trudeau promised he would approach the issue with an open mind.

+Many prominent members of his caucus and cabinet (including Stéphane Dion, Dominic Leblanc, and Chrystia Freeland) stated they supported proportional representation.
+In 2012, Dion authored an editorial for the National Post advocating his variation of proportional representation by the single transferable vote dubbed "P3" (proportional, preferential and personalized).

+Conservative Party interim leader Rona Ambrose indicated a willingness to investigate electoral reform options.
+Her party's stated position was that any reform must first be approved by the voters in a referendum.
+After its election to a plurality of seats in the House of Commons, the Liberal government stated a referendum was unnecessary as Liberals clearly campaigned on making "2015 Canada's last First Past the Post election".

+The Green Party of Canada has long been supportive of proportional representation.
+At the party's special general meeting in Calgary on December 5, 2016, Green Party members passed a resolution endorsing mixed-member proportional representation as its preferred model, while maintaining an openness to any proportional voting system producing an outcome with a score of 5 or less on the Gallagher Index.